Sea Freight to Papua New Guinea, Explained Clearly

 Control 1: Align your documents as one dataset

 Make sure invoice, packing list, and shipping instruction match on: consignee/importer name, address, package count, weights, and item descriptions.
 Most “customs delays” are data mismatches.
+Use PNG shipping documents as your alignment standard.

 Control 2: Improve item descriptions so classification is easy